squaremiledev/asynctransport/README.md

 [![Tests_Java_8_11 Build Status](https://github.com/squaremiledev/asynctransport/workflows/Tests_Java_8_11/badge.svg)](https://github.com/squaremiledev/asynctransport/actions?query=workflow%3ATests_Java_8_11)

-The main artifact of the Async Transport family is AsyncTCP.
+The main artifact of the Async Transport family is AsyncTCP (dev.squaremile:asynctcp).
 AsyncTCP is a fully composable library to be used as a building block for a low latency, message-driven, high performance TCP applications written in Java.